eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

   * Is it necessary to evaluate everything? --- Alpha-Beta Pruning
   * ...
 (More during tutorials)

-* We have randomness --- Games with Dice, 2048, etc...
+* Non-optimal agent or we have randomness --- Games with Dice, 2048, etc...

   * Use statistics to capture randomness --- Expectimax